sujalgopani/Angular/README.md

 11/12/2025
 ----------
 	○ Associating data with routes :
-		- i the route file many type of data which is static so we can write those data in the Data properties.
+		- in the route file many type of data which is static so we can write those data in the Data properties.
 		- which is not changable on the runtime, like pagename, Id, role etc..

 		Ex.
 			const routes: Routes = [
 			  {